Significant-Gravitas/AutoGPT/docs/content/AutoGPT/modular-agent.md

 ## Challenges
 - Ordering: previously there was really no ordering, everything was hardcoded (not sure about plugins).
 Components can be now ordered explicitly or automatically (each component will be sorted according to its `run_after` attribute).
 This can cause issues with circular dependencies.
 - Efficient and type safe pipelines code
-- There is some of logic that can be challenging to adapt
+- There is some logic that can be challenging to adapt
+- Pipeline logic is tricky, some Protcols return iterables, some single objects, some None

 ## Future possibilities
 - Adding or removing components during runtime